 Telstra is no longer the ‘big bad wolf’ in the telco world, having transformed its mobile phone plans into competitive offerings, especially in the SIM-only space.
 However, Telstra still faces stiff competition from smaller providers that can often offer more data for less.

 Telstra’s plans look good, but first consider if you can find a better deal elsewhere.
-If you’re not adamant on sticking with Australia’s largest network, providers such as Southern Phone or Moose Mobile may be what you’re after.
+If you’re not adamant about sticking with Australia’s largest network, providers such as Southern Phone or Moose Mobile may be what you’re after.
 If you want to stick to the Telstra network, Woolworths Mobile or TeleChoice are providers offering a fair amount of data for a relatively smaller price.

 If you want the freedom of a month-to-month plan, you may prefer prepaid and contract-free providers on the Telstra network such as Boost Mobile and Belong (which is owned by Telstra).
 Even big-name telcos such as Optus and Vodafone can offer some competitive pricing, particularly when compared to Telstra.

 Is a Telstra SIM-only deal worth the money?